pritam12426/Percentage-Calculator/README.md

 ![](https://user-images.githubusercontent.com/84720825/212041632-814f0704-3797-4f66-b458-226e1c65bf9f.png)
 ## :page_with_curl: **Important note**
 * If you wants to save the program Inset `exit` while Inset the name of student.
-* Don not delete or move the output folder.
-*  You can delete the csv file of output folder.
-* If you delete output folder then make a foler with same name Output
 ## :traffic_light: **Known issues**
 - [x] You have to use terminal to run this program.
 - [ ] Currently **`GUI`** **(Graphical user interface)** is not Ceated for this project.